poooi/plugin-navy-album/docs/swf-caching.md

 - cached files are located under: `<root>/ship/<mstId>/`
 - for abyssal ships, if "debuffed" form exists, files will be under `<root>/ship/<mstId>_d/` and `ShipCache` will have keys like `<mstId>_d`.
-- it's assumed that file removal never happens at runtime, so if user happens to remove some part of the cache, this plugin must be restarted to sync with the file system.
+- it's assumed that user will never remove or modify cache dir at runtime, so if user happens to remove or change some part of the cache, this plugin must be restarted to sync with the file system.
 - file existence is tested before loading, and missing files must be removed from `files` field accordingly.